rladies/community/discussion-topics/001-rebranding.md

 cause confusion or limit searchability.

 The name of our legal entity "R-Ladies Global" would not change.
-Similarly, handles for already established social media accounts like `@RLadiesGlobal` on Twitter would not change.
+Similarly, handles for already established social media accounts likely would not change.

 However, labeling text could be updated to reflect "R-Ladies+ Global".
 New social media accounts would have to consider whether the handle should include the `+` or not